Pricing

 With the patient sitting upright, an incision just below the level of the cricoid cartilage in a natural skin crease can be marked.

 The preferred anesthesia method for this surgery is general anesthesia with endotracheal intubation.
-Specifically, an endotracheal tube with electrodes in contact with the bilateral vocal cords to monitor for RLN activity should be implemented.
-No paralytic agents should be used.
+Specifically, an endotracheal tube with electrodes in contact with the bilateral vocal cords to monitor for RLN activity and no paralytic agents should be used when Intraoperative nerve monitoring is employed.

 Patients should be faced supine with straps securing them to the bed.
 A shoulder roll or bolster is placed between shoulders to hyperextend the neck slightly for access to the surgical region.
 Head can be placed in a head-ring for stabilization.
 The table can be positioned either flat or tilted to 30° anti-Trendelenburg to minimize venous engorgement.